spmeesseman/extjs-pkg-tinymce/README.md

         ...
     ]

-Also add the node_modules path to the workspace.json packages path array:
+For an open tooling build, also add the node_modules path to the workspace.json packages path array:

      "packages": {
         "dir": "...${package.dir}/node_modules/extjs-pkg-tinymce"